 Organizations rarely go it alone when they implement a Customer Relationship Management (CRM) strategy and its supporting technology.
 That's because it can get overwhelming: business strategies, technology, budgets, operational processes, change management issues, and more.

 Good CRM practices and principles apply to companies across many industries.
 One core tenet of CRM is customer centricity.

 Companies must instill a customer-centric focus throughout the organization to make a CRM initiative successful and to get the most "bang for the buck." on the benefits that matter.
-Essentially, companies must not only focus on cutting costs and improving productivity, they must also enhance the experience of customers across all customer touch points.
+Essentially, companies must not only focus on cutting costs and improving productivity, but they must also enhance the experience of customers across all customer touchpoints.

 You deserve to achieve business success with CRM.
 Consider the following requirements:

 Management must believe in a new CRM system and lead by using the system themselves.
 Support throughout all echelons of upper management affirms the company's commitment to the initiative, which will motivate all stakeholders below management.
 Success will come for a manager who realizes the value of CRM, understands the problems it's going to solve, and dedicates time and energy to making it happen.
 It's incredibly important to be involved directly.

 Define specific business benefits that you expect the CRM initiative to deliver.
 Is it to decrease the customer churn rate or decrease the sales cycle time by a specific percent?
 Is it to increase the win-to-loss ratio of sales opportunities?
 Maybe it's to decrease the time that a service/support request is unresolved.

 Will a particular feature help your company better serve customers, improve efficiency in business processes, and lead to results that over-achieve the goals?
 Convert that big list of 'features' to benefits you hope to obtain by achieving the desired goals.

 TIP: Link the business goals with the must have and like to have CRM capabilities.
 Check our our self-assessment survey.